RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/AIServer.md

 3) Select an LLM model.
 At the time of writing we recommend using `lmstudio-community/Llama-3.2-3B-Instruct-GGUF`.

+4) You can choose to enable or disable the LLM Disk Cache.
+Depending on your system (SSD performance), this my speed up the LLM response time or significantly slow it down.
+We recommend to disable it, if you are unsure.

-Third, you will need to configure the network access.
+5) Configure the network access.
 Confirm the defaults as 127.0.0.0 and port 8080 if you are unsure.

 The AIServer window will then download the selected models and show a message when done: `* Running on http://127.0.0.1:8080`.